bodrick/awesome/TOPICS.md

 ## nativescript

 *   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
-Use what you love ❤️ Angular, Capacitor, Ionic, React, Svelte, Vue and you name it compatible.
+Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue and you name it compatible.

 ## objective-c

 *   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
-Use what you love ❤️ Angular, Capacitor, Ionic, React, Svelte, Vue and you name it compatible.
+Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue and you name it compatible.

 ## google-material